AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/manage-form-metadata.md

     * Cancel: ![aem6forms_close](assets/aem6forms_close.svg_w24.png) Cancel any changes made to metadata property values so far
     * Done: ![aem6forms_check](assets/aem6forms_check.png) Save all the changes made to metadata property values so far

-   Both these actions direct the user back to read-only mode of the properties page containing the updated values.-->
+   Both these actions direct the user back to read-only mode of the properties page containing the updated values.
+   -->

 ### Actualizar la miniatura del formulario {#update-the-form-thumbnail}